Professional Help For Reactive Dogs On Long Island

 Our Approach & Philosophy

 We approach each dog as an individual, helping them to be the best version of themselves while teaching you how to be the best owner for your dog.
+Our one-to-one lessons are customized based on your goals and who your individual dog is.
 Whether your aim is to address a behavior issue, train a new puppy, achieve advanced skills or simply learn how to be the best dog owner, we are here to help.
-Through one-on-one lessons, we will help you understand who your dog is, then come up with strategies to achieve your goals.

 NOTE: We do NOT offer quick-fix approaches.